 Although the children did have some problems setting up the tent, but they didn't have themselves inflicted with injuries when they were building, I watched patiently at them with the other mothers as we watched them build up the tent with enthusiasm, there and then I realized what it mean for the children to stay outside and have fun.
-The lush vegetation, site furnishings and the natural environment provide a good avenue for children to exercise their abilities.
+The lush vegetation, and the natural environment provide a good avenue for children to exercise their abilities.

 You may say well one experience does not prove a thing about letting my children play outside, you won't be the one to do the laundry if he gets dirty or take him to a doctor when he ingests a harmful substance.
 I can't stop you from keeping your kids indoor but I can tell you as a pediatric occupational therapist that you do your child more harm than good letting him play inside than on the outside.

 According to the reports I keep getting more parents keep calling into my office complaining of their children experiencing a sensory deficit and lacking proper motor skills which other children do possess and then I reply them by asking first do you let your kids play outdoor or you restrain them indoor, the answer I receive from the client determines If he is worth my attention or the person isn't.

 In a case of where the person says I don't permit my child to play outdoors because of their reasons, then I advise them to first give the child a week out to play in an outdoor playground and see if there is any improvement and after they had done this o hear them calling in after a week to report that their child motor skills, agility, and normalcy has improved greatly and they showered me a lot of praise.